BockmonClassroom/hw2-codysnow87/README.md

 n = 20

 6. Explain any problems that you ran into during the data collection process.
 At first, I tried to remember which leaves I measured, but I kept losing track.
 Eventually, I resorted to marking a dot on the measured leaves with a sharpie.
 The process was surprisingly tedious and time consuming.
 I had to make a decision about where to measure the leaves--essentially deciding, for each leaf, what the "base" of the leaf is.
 Getting the instrument into the tight spaces around the delicate leaves was the most tedious part of all.
+Some leaves were very flexible, while others were not yet had significant bends and curves in their structure.
+My micrometer and ruler could not bend to these contours, so my measurements can't be exact if our definition of "length" is "a line that follows the contoured surface" vs. just a straight line from base to tip of leaf.

 Analysis/Visualization - (50 points)
 Now that you have collected the data you will now need to analyze and visualize the data.